HendersonLab/HendersonLab.github.io/_news/announcement_11.md

 inline: true
 ---

-The Hendo Lab welcomes Ian Fox!
+The Hendo Lab welcomes Ian Fox as a new Bioinformatician!